bjhardcastle/polars-vec-ops/README.md

 A Polars plugin for vertical operations on list or array columns - aggregate across rows instead of within lists.

-**🚧 Under Development:** This project is actively being developed.
+**🚧 Under Development**

-**⚠️ Disclaimer:** The initial Rust extension is entirely AI-generated, as are the majority of tests and documentation.
+**⚠️ Disclaimer:** The initial Rust extensions are entirely AI-generated, as are the majority of tests and documentation.
 Use at your own risk!

 ## Acknowledgments